mikey-no/cert_tool/README.md

 > You could then use these certificates and keys within a TLS terminating proxy in front of your application without
 > wondering if the certificates are even working or not. :relieved:

 > I would only use this in a lab context.
 You would have to trust the certificate authority!!

+An update of python and requirements for creating a leaf csr file has shown locally to be successful (5 Jun 2024) The CSR was checked with  certutil .\dev-DESKTOP-ZZZZZZ56_csr.pem

 ## Runs on

-- Python 3.10 (Windows 10, Ubuntu 20.04)
+- Python 3.10 and 3.12.3 (Windows 10, Ubuntu 20.04)
 - pytests do not run on the Ubuntu OS for a reason(s) I do not understand (error: "... port in use ..." - but not so far as I can tell)...

 # Setup